jrnold/r4ds-exercise-solutions/docs/graphics-for-communication.md

 **Ex 28.2.3** The `geom_smooth()` is somewhat misleading because the `hwy` for large engines is skewed upwards due to the inclusion of lightweight sports cars with big engines.
-Use your modelling tools to fit and display a better model.
+Use your modeling tools to fit and display a better model.